 However, there are some things that can be done to try and reduce backscatter.
 When most systems bounce an email, they include all or part of the original email in the bounce.
 What we can do is check the original email as attached in the bounce, and see that it appears to have been sent through our server.
 If not, then we know it was an email sent by a spammer with a forged

 From address.
 When this happens, we mark the email as "backscatter", and by default file it into your Spam folder.
-This action can be changed on the Advanced → Spam/Virus Protection screen.
+This action can be changed on the Settings → Spam Protection screen.

 Unfortunately the backscatter filter isn't perfect.
 To work, the "bounce" email has to have part of the original message in it so that we can check if you were actually the original sender.
 Quite a few systems don't include the original message in the "bounce" (the most common being challenge/response systems that are supposed to stop spam, and just end up adding to the problem for others).
 In these cases, we can't determine the true original sender of the email, and thus we can't mark the emails as backscatter.